Tannerguo/tannerguo.github.io/_pages/about.md

 Biography
 ======
 What I'm doing in my spare time: <br>
-- Python, Raspberry Pi coding,
+- Python and Raspberry Pi coding.
+Fixing, repairing and improving hardware around the house
 - Currently reading: "Surviving The Great Depression of 1990: Protect Your Assets and Investments - and Come Out on Top"

 Interests